 - Sugar Land Academic Building (SAB) - This building is a 100,000 square foot facility that houses 10 research labs inside.

 - The Albert and Mamie George Building (AMG) - This building is a 57,000 square foot facility that houses offices and classrooms.

 - Brazos Hall (BH2) - This building is a 145,000 square-foot facility, complete with offices, classrooms, labs, and multipurpose rooms.

 Our Classrooms and Labs

 The Technology Division at the Cullen College of Engineering has numerous classrooms as well as computer labs for training students in the latest technical disciplines.
-In addition, each department has its own labs for teaching and research (Engineering Technology, Information and Logistics Technology and Human Development and Consumer Sciences).
+In addition, each department has its own labs for teaching and research (Engineering Technology, Information Science Technology and Human Development and Consumer Sciences).

 Additional labs associated with the Technology Division at the Cullen College of Engineering with their own web sites include the following:

 - The ATT Technology Lab serves as a hub for the international educational and research community to facilitate the exchange of ideas and information.

 - The Engineering Technology department has labs for the computer engineering and electrical power programs.

 - The Instructional Support Services lab provides instructional support services for students and faculty.